-The study was conducted based on a participative methodological approach which based, firstly, on field trips, and partly on interviews with all stakeholders and beneficiaries of the PARR-CC.
+The study was conducted based on a participative methodological approach which based, firstly, on field trips, and partly on interviews with all stakeholders and beneficiaries of the project.
 These include: local politicians, administrative authorities, technical services, local communities, etc. (see list of people met in Annex 7).
-These public consultations were held in the regions covered by the PARR-CC (Tillaberi, Niamey, Dosso, Tahoua and Agadez).
+These public consultations were held in the regions covered by the project (Tillaberi, Niamey, Dosso, Tahoua and Agadez).